 What is my clinical rotation schedule going to be?

-You will receive an assigned schedule in your acceptance package.
-The schedules are formulated to balance the number of students so that your educational experience will be optimized.
-All students are required to take the following requirements with variation in length for each college.
+The Clinical Coordinator will work with you to schedule your required rotations prior to the start of your clinical year.
+The schedules are formulated to balance the number of students in each rotation so that your educational experience will be optimized.
+All students are required to take the following requirements, with variation in length for each college:

-- Small Animal Medicine (Internal Medicine and Community Classroom)
+- Small Animal Medicine (Internal Medicine and Extramural Experience)

 - Small Animal Surgery (Soft Tissue Surgery and Orthopedic Surgery)